 Header Required Supported values Description Content-Type Yes RFC7231 The message body's representation type.
 Services shall specify a Content-Type of application/json when returning resources as JSON.
 Services shall specify a Content-Type of application/xml when returning metadata as XML.
 Services shall specify a Content-Type of application/yaml or application/vnd.oai.openapi when returning OpenAPI schema as YAML.
 Services shall specify a Content-Type of text/event-stream when returning an SSE stream. ;charset=utf-8 shall be appended to the Content-Type if specified in the chosen media-type in the Accept header for the request.
 ETag Conditional RFC7232 An identifier for a specific version of a resource, often a message digest.
 The ETag header shall be included on responses to GET s of ManagerAccount resources.
 Link Yes RFC8288 Link headers shall be returned, as described in the Link headers clause.
 Location Conditional RFC7231 URI of a newly created resource.
 Shall be returned upon creation of a resource.
 Location and X-Auth-Token shall be included on responses that create user sessions.
 Max-Forwards No RFC7231 Limits gateway and proxy hops.
 Prevents messages from remaining in the network indefinitely.
 OData-Version Yes 4.0 OData version of the payload to which the response conforms.
 Retry-After No RFC7231, Section 7.1.3 Informs a client how long to wait before requesting the task information again.
 Server No RFC7231 A product token and its version.
 Multiple product tokens may be listed.
 Note: Previous versions of the Specification marked this header as required.
 This has been changed because no use cases for requiring it have been identified.
 Via No RFC7230 Defines the network hierarchy and recognizes message loops.
-Each pass inserts its own Via header.
+Each pass inserts its own via header.

-Header Required Supported values Description WWW-Authenticate Yes RFC7617 Required for Basic and other optional authentication mechanisms.
-For details, see the Security details clause.
+Header Required Supported values Description WWW-Authenticate Yes RFC7617 Provides a challenge to clients, such as directing a client to perform HTTP Basic authentication, when authentication headers in the request are missing or invalid.
 X-Auth-Token Yes Opaque encoded octet strings Contains the authentication token for user sessions.
 The token value shall be indistinguishable from random.